About Murray County

 Tourism-related businesses, including hotels, restaurants, campgrounds, and recreational outfitters, provide seasonal and year-round employment.
 The Turner Falls Park area attracts visitors and supports local tourism infrastructure.
 Unemployment rates in Murray County typically track slightly above the Oklahoma state average, influenced by the seasonal nature of tourism employment.

-Recent economic development efforts have focused on expanding recreational tourism infrastructure, supporting small business development, and leveraging the county's natural amenities.
-Retail trade and food service sectors serve both residents and the substantial tourist population during peak seasons.
+Recent economic development efforts have focused on expanding recreational tourism infrastructure, supporting small business development, and using Murray County's natural amenities.
+Retail trade and food service sectors serve both locals and the substantial tourist population during peak seasons.

 Transparency Score